alyssaday01/alyssaday01/README.md

 # Alyssa Day
 ## Overview

-This repository showcases my journey as a Junior at UNC Charlotte, majoring in Data Science with a minor in Artificial Intelligence and International Studies.
-As a passionate advocate for the intersection of technology and global affairs, I aim to leverage my skills in data science and AI to make a significant impact on international relations and advance machine learning in this domain.
+Data Science student with a focus on predictive analytics and urban research.
+Proficient in Python, SQL, and machine learning techniques, I enjoy creating impactful projects that leverage data to solve meaningful societal problems, such as crime prevention and housing policy.

 ## About Me

-I am a current Junior at UNC Charlotte, pursuing a major in Data Science with a minor in Artificial Intelligence and International Studies.
-With a solid foundation in both Java and Python, I am keen on expanding my knowledge to encompass other data processing languages and cutting-edge technologies in the field of AI.
-My academic pursuits are driven by a deep-seated passion for utilizing technology and data science to address global challenges and contribute to positive changes in international relations.
+As a senior at UNC Charlotte graduating in May 2024, I am majoring in Data Science with minors in Artificial Intelligence and International Studies.
+Skilled in Java and Python, I aspire to apply advanced data science methods to solve complex global problems and foster positive impact worldwide.

 ## Goals